The Value Up Culture Building System

 - Students Build Culture

 This is a simple way to explain that no matter how many good intentions we have as adults, culture is established by what students say to one another.
-So how do you get students saying healthy positive things to one another?
+The Value Up Culture Building System helps you get students saying healthy positive things to one another.

 Or at a basketball game, just before tip-off, a member of the team selected by his or her peers takes the microphone at a home game.
 “Students, parents, and visiting friends, Abraham Lincoln High School is a Value Up School.
 We recognize the worth of everyone in this room.
 We respect and admire the diversity of life represented here.
 As a Value Up School the student body of Abraham Lincoln expects each person in this gym to conduct themselves in a manner that reflects these ideas.
 Thank you, and let’s have a great game!”

 The Value Up System will provide you with hundreds of what we call active impressions (like those above) and thousands of passive impressions each day as students interact with print material.

 Cost: $5,500 Renewable Annually